Planning Approval Process

 The Golden Plains Wind Farm will be accredited under the bilateral agreement, which means that WestWind Energy will not have to undertake two separate assessment processes, minimising duplication and saving time.

 The matters to be investigated and documented in an EES are set out in the ‘scoping requirements’ issued by the Minister.
-Draft scoping requirements are prepared following input from WestWind Energy and other agencies including: Department of Environment Land Water and Planning, Golden Plains / Colac Otway Shire, Corangamite Catchment Authority, Aboriginal Victoria, EPA Victoria, Southern Rural Water, and VicRoads.
+Scoping requirements are prepared following input from WestWind Energy and other agencies including: Department of Environment Land Water and Planning, Golden Plains / Colac Otway Shire, Corangamite Catchment Authority, Aboriginal Victoria, EPA Victoria, Southern Rural Water, and VicRoads.

 A Technical Reference Group, with members from the aforementioned government agencies is appointed to provide advice to WestWind Energy and DELWP during the preparation of the EES.